UMD: A Globally Connected University

 After you commit to the program, Education Abroad will enroll you in the following three (3) credit UMD course:

-- BSCI339N Natural History, Ecology, and Geology of Australia
+- BSCI339N: Selected Topics in Biology: Natural History, Ecology, and Geology of Australia

 The credit you earn during this program will count as resident credit.

 In Sydney, Darwin, and Cairns, we will stay in shared accommodations in hostels and hotels.
-In Kakadu (Jabiru and Gunlom), Nitmiluk, and North Queensland, we will stay in full-service campgrounds.
+In Kakadu, Nitmiluk, and North Queensland, we will stay at full-service campgrounds in shared tents.

 |This fee represents the housing provided during the program.|